Skip to content

 2-year term

 Covers parts of Westmoreland and Allegheny County (Pittsburgh area).
-Incumbent Summer Lee (D).
+Summer Lee (D), incumbent, vs. James Hayes (R).

 U.S. Representative, 14th District